 Spine injections, Epidurals

-Spinal injections are used for relieving pain at the injection’s focus-point.
-Epidurals – named for the space of the back where they are performed – are often used to relieve lower back pain.
-The doctor uses an X-ray for guidance – this is called fluoroscopy.
+Spinal injections are used for relieving pain at the injection point.
+Epidurals are often used to relieve lower back pain.
+The doctor uses X-ray for imaging to guide the needle – an approach called fluoroscopy.

 Spinal Cord Stimulator trial and implantation